 These shrinkage cracks probably formed in the first one to four days after the slab was poured.
 Shrinkage cracks occur when the concrete shrinks and loses volume as the concrete cures (dries out).
 The concrete gets smaller in volume and cracks before the concrete has enough strength to resist the stretching, tensile forces.

-So the crack forms at at stressed locations, in this case there was another piece of concrete against it and would have propagated over its life.
+So the crack forms at stressed locations, in this case, there was another piece of concrete against it and would have propagated over its life.
 It isn’t going to get any worse.

 The best way to avoid these types of cracks is to place extra reinforcement at stress locations.
 So a couple of extra bars across the perpendicular to the direction of the crack would have kept that crack closed or at least a little bit more controlled.

 So moving on now and we’re looking at some abraded concrete.
 See how the stones in the cement matrix of the concrete matrix have been exposed.

 This probably means that the concrete surface has been scrubbed away by the wheel traffic or from being exposed to the weather or both.